traum-ferienwohnungen/barrelman/README.md

     * All service ports of the remote service
 * Delete: Remove dummy service in _local-cluster_ if it was created by barrelman

-**Constraints:**

-Services in _local-cluster_ are not watched by ServiceController.
-That means that if a _local-cluster_ service which prevented barrelman from creating a _managed-resource_ gets removed, the _managed-resource_ will not be created until the corresponding service object in _remote-cluster_ changes.

-I'm not sure if this is smart but it's the only case in which a _local-cluster_ watcher would be needed.
-So it takes a lot of complexity out of barrelman to leave this constraint.

-If in doubt, wo could remove the check for equal `ResourceVersion` in ServiceConroller event handler and lower the resync period (that would, of cause, mean more traffic towards kubernetes API).

 ### What to expect
 Imaging there is cluster X and Y (Nodes Xn and Yn) with barrelman running as Xb and Yb.